Kernix13/markdown-cheatsheet/SEO.md

 - Add images or GIFs with keyword-rich alt text
 - Provide clear instructions on how to install/use the project and include code examples and badges
 - Add a clear call-to-action (CTA) encouraging users to star the project or contribute
+- **NOTE**: Even though GitHub provieds a table of contents, a table of contents helps with Google SEO and with accessibility - add one!!!

 ### Leverage GitHub Pages